 Helpful sleeping conditions

 Keep your bedroom quiet.
 If things are noisy, feel free to try earplugs.

 Turn down the lights.
 Lights can be distracting, so if you can’t turn them off, use an eye mask and dark blinds to help.

 Find the right temperature.
-A comfortable temperature will help you relax, especially if you have hot flushes that keep you up at night.
+A comfortable temperature will help you relax, especially if you have hot flashes that keep you up at night.